Financial Services Marketing: Best Digital Practices Guide 2020

 Best Practice to Build Trust: Be Security Focused

 Proper data security is one way your company can build that trust with customers.
 People want to know that their money and data is safe, and the tech-savvy younger generations are more apt to know what is secure and what isn’t.

 Many banks are still allowing customers to use weak passwords or only implement weaker forms of Multi-Factor Authentication (MFA) like security questions or SMS.
 Having a mobile app gives you a built-in way to implement an app based form of MFA that is more secure and adds an extra layer of trust.

 Your website should also be secure as well.
 Google ranks sites that use HTTPS over insecure sites that only use HTTP and browsers now label sites without SSL security certificates as “Not Secure”.
 This causes a one two punch effect of both hurting your ranking, while also having what amounts to a digital scarlet letter in the browser address bar.
 82% of people won’t use a site with a “not secure” warning, so make sure you have your site in top security shape.

 2. Embrace Mobile

-Fact: The average US adult spent 2 hours, 55 minutes per day on a smartphone in 2019, and about 90 percent of that time was spent in mobile applications.
+Fact: The average US adult spent 2 hours, 55 minutes per day on a smartphone in 2019, and about 90 percent of that time has been spent using mobile applications.

-A mobile-friendly website is a must, but that’s just the tip of the mobile iceberg.
+A mobile-first website is a must, but that is just the tip of the mobile iceberg.
 Financial companies can develop branded mobile apps that attract users by providing real value.
-A good example is Bank of America and its Face Retirement app, which visually demonstrating retirement to users and generated 8.8 million impressions on Facebook and Twitter.
+A good example is Bank of America and its Face Retirement app, which visually demonstrates retirement to users and generated 8.8 million impressions on Facebook and Twitter.

 3. Use Social Media